coop-blake/Coopilot/builds/coopilot/README.md

 # Coopilot Docker Build Directory
 _This directory contains the configuration needed to run Coopilot in a Docker Container.
-Including the configuration for the required Mongo and SQL databases_
+It also includes configuration for the required Mongo and SQL databases_

 ## Configuration